msayson/msayson.github.io/_posts/2017-06-24-whats-risk-management.markdown

 For example, suppose we identify a few individuals without which our department would collapse.
 If they're engaged in their work but we expect other companies to court them, then we might rate the impact of one of their departures as high and the likelihood as medium.
 We've identified a potential point of failure, and can look for ways to improve our organization's robustness.

-In parallel to any employee retention strategies, we can move forward by encouraging subject experts to mentor other promising employees, assigning tasks to a more varied set of people so that specialized knowledge spreads across the team, and encouraging basic documentation so that new team members can easily ramp up.
+In parallel to any employee retention strategies, we can encourage subject experts to mentor other promising employees, assign tasks to a more varied set of people so that specialized knowledge spreads across the team, and encourage basic documentation so that new team members can easily ramp up.

 If these measures go into practise, we expect the impact of individual employee departures to shift to a manageable level, decreasing the overall risk of such events.